haithembelhaj/CoffeeReplConsole/README.md

-# A dreams becoming reality
+# A dream becoming reality
 Have you ever thought that, it would be awesome if you could use [CoffeeScript](http://coffeescript.org/) instead of Javascript in your Chrome Developer Console.
 You know because CofeeScript rocks.
 Don't think again!
 Thanks to this extension, your wishes are becoming true.